haikalmol/Tic-Tac-Toe/README.md

-# Frontend Mentor - Tic Tac Toe solution
+# Tic Tac Toe solution

-This is a solution to the [Tic Tac Toe challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tic-tac-toe-game-Re7ZF_E2v).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 Tic Tac Toe is a simple game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does.